TurakhiaLab/TWILIGHT/README.md

 TWILIGHT is a tool designed for ultrafast and ultralarge multiple sequence alignment.
 It is able to scale to millions of long nucleotide sequences (>10000 bases).
 TWILIGHT can run on CPU-only platforms (Linux/Mac) or take advantage of CUDA-capable GPUs for further acceleration.

-TWILIGHT default mode requires an unaligned sequence file in FASTA format and an input guide tree in Newick format to generate output alignments in FASTA format.
-When a guide tree is unavailable, users can utilize the iterative mode which provides a snakemake workflow to estimate guide trees using external tools.
+By default, TWILIGHT requires an unaligned sequence file in FASTA format and an input guide tree in Newick format to generate the output alignment in FASTA format.
+When a guide tree is unavailable, users can utilize the iterative mode, which provides a snakemake workflow to estimate guide trees using external tools.

 ## <a name="start"></a> Quick start
-### <a name="install"></a> Installation
+### <a name="install"></a> Install TWILIGHT
 #### Using Unix commands (requires sudo access to install dependant libraries)
 Dependent libraries
 ```